nakshatra04/WalmartPrototype/README.md

 The build is minified and the filenames include the hashes.<br>

-##If fail with the CORS error
+## If fail with the CORS error
-If it is not able to fetch anuything from the WqlMart API and displaying the following error :
+If it is not able to fetch anything from the WalMart API and displaying the following error :
 ```angularjs
 Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at http://api.walmartlabs.com/v1/search?query=Apple&format=json&apiKey=kqng3chq485br36pp8aef4ds.
 (Reason: CORS header ‘Access-Control-Allow-Origin’ missing).